HeidarB/kest2Windows_verkefni-/README.md

 ROBOCOPY copying large datasets or lots of files across volumes and is a great tool for backing up data SHUTDOWN ends all processes running on the system XCOPY Copies directories, subdirectories, and files

-### How would you create these folders C:\Users\ITEUser\a\b\c if your current directory is C:\Users\ITEUser?
+How would you create these folders C:\Users\ITEUser\a\b\c if your current directory is C:\Users\ITEUser?

-MKDIR a
-CD a
-MKDIR b
-CD b
-MKDIR c
+  - MKDIR a > CD a > MKDIR b > CD b > MKDIR c

-### What command would you use to verify the creation of the nested directories?
+What command would you use to verify the creation of the nested directories?

-dir
+  - dir

-### What command did you use?
+What command did you use?

-cls
+  - cls

-### What is the last command that you have used?
+What is the last command that you have used?
 Press Esc on the keyboard to exit the dialog box.

-cls
+  - cls

-### What is the last command?
+What is the last command?

-dir
+  - dir

-## 11.4.2.7 Lab - File System Commands - not done
+11.4.2.7

-### What is the current directory?
+What is the current directory?

-Users/thordur
+  - Users/HeiarB

-### Which folder are you in now?
+Which folder are you in now?

-thordur\Desktop\Folder 1>
+  - HeiarB\Desktop\Folder 1>

-### What command or commands did you use to create the nested folders?
+What command or commands did you use to create the nested folders?

-MKDIR
+  - MKDIR

-### After issuing the cd .. command, what is your directory now?
+after issuing the cd .. command, what is your directory now?

-Users/thordur/Desktop
+  - Users/HeiarB/Desktop

-### What would be the current directory if you issue this command at
+What would be the current directory if you issue this command at

-C:\Users\ITEUser\ITEfolder3
+  - C:\Users\ITEUser\ITEfolder3

-### What single command would you use to delete all the files with doc2 in the filename?
+What single command would you use to delete all the files with doc2 in the filename?
 Use the command to remove the files with doc2 in the filename.

-del doc2*
+  - del doc2*

-### What command would you use to delete all the files in the directory?
+What command would you use to delete all the files in the directory?
 Use the command to remove the files.

-rm -r inside the directorie
+  - rm -r inside the directorie

-### What option allows you to copy all the files and directories, including the empty directories?
+What option allows you to copy all the files and directories, including the empty directories?

-xcopy
+  - xcopy

-### What are the advantages of using CLI vs. GUI?
+What are the advantages of using CLI vs. GUI?

-Faster and more accurate and you only have to use your keyboard and it takes less memory
+  - Faster and more accurate and you only have to use your keyboard and it takes less memory

-## 11.4.3.2 Lab - Disk CLI Commands
+11.4.3.2 Lab

-### What is the option to fix errors on the drive?
+What is the option to fix errors on the drive?

- chkdsk/F
+   - chkdsk/F

-### What is the option to force the volume to dismount first if necessary?
+What is the option to force the volume to dismount first if necessary?

-chkdsk/X
+  - chkdsk/X

-### What is the option to locate bad sectors and recover readable information?
+What is the option to locate bad sectors and recover readable information?

-chkdsk/R
+  - chkdsk/R

-### What happened?
+What happened?
 Explain.

-it test the disk seeing the space and security and other things
+  - it test the disk seeing the space and security and other things

-### What is the file system of the drive?
+What is the file system of the drive?

-NTFS
+  - NTFS

-### Enter list partition to list all the partitions on the disk.
+Enter list partition to list all the partitions on the disk.
 How many partitions are on the disk?

-nothing
+  - nothing

-### What option is used to determine the maximum number of bytes that the volume can be shrink by?
+What option is used to determine the maximum number of bytes that the volume can be shrink by?

-## 11.4.4.2 Lab - Task and System CLI Commands
+11.4.4.2 Lab

-### What command would you use to display the results of tasklist one page at a time?
+What command would you use to display the results of tasklist one page at a time?

-takslist
+  - takslist

-### What is the option to list the modules that are associated with a task?
+What is the option to list the modules that are associated with a task?

-tasklist/FI
+  - tasklist/FI

-### What command would you use if you want to find all the tasks that use the module oleaut32.dll?
+What command would you use if you want to find all the tasks that use the module oleaut32.dll?
 List a few tasks that uses oleaut32.dll.

 tasklist/M oleaut32.dll
 lsass.exe                      608 OLEAUT32.dll
 svchost.exe                    700 OLEAUT32.dll
 svchost.exe                    852 OLEAUT32.dll

-###What command would you use to find out all the tasks that are associated with your username?
+What command would you use to find out all the tasks that are associated with your username?

-tasklist/U
+  - tasklist/U

-### What command would you use to find out all the processes that have been running for more than 1 hour and 40 minutes?
+What command would you use to find out all the processes that have been running for more than 1 hour and 40 minutes?

-### What would you add to the command so you can view the output one page at a time?
+What would you add to the command so you can view the output one page at a time?

-dir/p
+  - dir/p

-### Enter the command to log off your computer.
+Enter the command to log off your computer.
 Record the command below.

-shutdown -r
+  - shutdown -r

-### Record the command below.
+Record the command below.
 What warning message did you see?

-it will shutdown in 1 min
+  - it will shutdown in 1 min

-### What command would you use to abort the shutdown?
+What command would you use to abort the shutdown?

-shutdown -a
+  - shutdown -a

-## 11.4.5.3 Lab - Other Useful Commands, sleppa step 2 í part 2
+11.4.5.3

-### When does the password expire?
+When does the password expire?

-every 6 months
+  - every 6 months